Fiction – paperback; Fremantle Press; 299 pages; 2010.

 True Country has been widely published, so British and North American readers should be able to source a copy online without too much difficulty.

-Kim Scott is of Aboriginal descent.
+Kim Scott is a descendant of the Noongar people of Western Australia.
 He has won the Miles Franklin Literary Award twice — for his novels Benang: From the Heart (in 2000, jointly with Thea Astley’s Drylands) and That Deadman Dance (in 2011).

 This is my 47th book for #ReadingAustralia2016.